life plan

 What keeps your progress steady isn’t perfection.
 It’s the ability to adapt without giving up.
 This is the core of every successful planning framework that works: resilience.

-Use a Holistic Planning Method
+Use a Holistic Life Plan Method

 Holistic planning means you don’t just schedule tasks—you schedule reality.